Large Language Model Evaluation via Matrix Nuclear-Norm: Experiments of Large Language Models

 \subsubsection{Analysis of Length Dynamics}

-The analysis reveals that Matrix Nuclear-Norm values generally increase as input length rises, aligning with our expectations (see Figure \ref{fig:Length Dynamics-fig}).
-Longer inputs necessitate that the model manage and compress more information, which naturally leads to higher Matrix Nuclear-Norm values.
+The analysis reveals that Matrix Nuclear-Norm generally increase as input length rises, aligning with our expectations (see Figure \ref{fig:Length Dynamics-fig}).
+Longer inputs necessitate that the model manage and compress more information, which naturally leads to higher Matrix Nuclear-Norm.
 Most models exhibit this trend, indicating effective handling of the increased information load.

-However, the gpt-2.7B and gpt-13B models display anomalies in their Matrix Nuclear-Norm values at 64 and 128 tokens, where the value at 128 tokens is lower than that at 64 tokens.
+However, the Cerebras-GPT-2.7B and Cerebras-GPT-13B models display anomalies in their Matrix Nuclear-Norm values at 64 and 128 tokens, where the value at 128 tokens is lower than that at 64 tokens.
 This discrepancy may be attributed to these models employing different information compression mechanisms or optimization strategies tailored to specific input lengths, allowing for more effective compression at those lengths.

-Overall, aside from a few outliers, the results largely conform to expectations, demonstrating that Matrix Nuclear-Norm values increase with input length, reflecting the greater volume and complexity of information that models must handle.

-To address the observed trend of rising Matrix Nuclear-Norm values with longer sentences, we incorporated a normalization step in our methodology via dividing the Matrix Nuclear-Norm values by the sentence length.
+Overall, aside from a few outliers, the results largely conform to expectations, demonstrating that Matrix Nuclear-Norm values increase with input length, reflecting the greater volume and complexity of information that models must handle.To address the observed trend of rising Matrix Nuclear-Norm values with longer sentences, we incorporated a normalization step in our methodology via dividing the Matrix Nuclear-Norm values by the sentence length.
 This adjustment helps mitigate any biases introduced by models that tend to generate longer sentences during inference.